elhoucine/ui-challange/README.md

 ## Description

-The idea was to not boostrap or another library, start with mobile first with resuable design in mind.
+The idea was to not use boostrap or another library and use flexbox, start with mobile first with resuable design in mind.